silicia-apps/capacitor-dp3t/README.md

 })
 export class AppComponent {
   constructor() {
-    // Initialize Plugin for your Application
-    // TO-DO (at this moment the plugin do automatic initialization of sdk with demo appId)
-    //
     // Listen for state change
     Dp3tPlugin.addListener('Dp3tPluginUpdate', (info: IStatus) => {
       console.log('we have a change in the state');